Logan, New Mexico

 Logan is a village in Quay County, New Mexico, United States.
-The population was 1,042 at the 2010 census.
+The population was 970 at the 2020 census.

 History

 Logan was born when the Chicago, Rock Island and Pacific Railroad constructed a bridge over the Canadian River.
 Eugene Logan was a well-known Texas Ranger who came to work on the bridge.

 In 1963 and 1964, Ute Dam, its reservoir, and Ute Lake State Park were built west of Logan.

-On March 23, 2007, severe thunderstorms passed through Eastern New Mexico and West Texas.
-The storms spawned several tornadoes including one in Logan, which destroyed 30 motor homes and mobile homes.
+On March 23, 2007, severe thunderstorms passed through Eastern New Mexico and West Texas which spawned several tornadoes, including one in Logan, which destroyed 30 motor homes and mobile homes.
 Three were injured.